solomons refuge ancient erotica logo

 Of course, people have been prevented from knowing about these images by virtue of our puritanical outlook on things.
 The repositories for artifacts here in California contain more than a few examples of immaculately carved stone penises, the "sacred pestles" as would be explained to you if you were to wrangle permission to actually see one.
 American Indians didn't have a sense of humor?
 A sense of the erotic?
 Not even when rhythmically pounding acorns with a blunt cylinder?

-The secret room in the Naples Archaeological Museum, containing sexual artifacts from excavations at Pompeii and Herculaneum, has been closed to all but the very rich and influential for 200 years.
+The secret room or "Camera Segreta" in the Naples Archaeological Museum, containing sexual artifacts from excavations at Pompeii and Herculaneum, has been closed to all but the very rich and influential for 200 years.
 But despite vociferous protest, it is now open to the public.
 You do have to go through a few hoops to get in.
 After you buy your general admission ticket, you might have to ask about the secret room (camera segretta).
 You'll be directed to another kiosk where you'll be assigned a visitation time and given a voucher good for that time period.
 All tours are free and guided by someone who speaks your language but who isn't necessarily knowledgeable about the artifacts.
 You can hire an archaeologist to tell you more about them if you wish.

 The interesting thing is, you are free to take pictures--as long as you don't use flash.
-You'll only have 45 minutes to tour the room, but it's smaller than you'd think considering the hoopla surrounding the exhibit.

 Recommended Reading